 What Personal Value Did You Get Out of Attending SUMaC?

 I grew as a person, learned some cool math, and met brilliant people.
 Attending this prestigious summer program also boosted my extracurricular profile in terms of college admission.
-Although attending summer programs at Stanford University in no way guarantees admission to Stanford University, participation in selective and prestigious summer programs does make you a more competitive applicant.
+Although attending summer programs at Stanford University in no way guarantees admission to Stanford University.
+But participation in selective and prestigious summer programs does make you a more competitive applicant.

 Ta-da!
 We’ve Got Essay Editing!